 Create an attendee persona.
 You may have already done this in the audience size section of this plan.
 Think about who your audience is, their interests, and what kind of sponsors they may be interested in.
-This will help you create a list of prospective companies or products to reach out to regarding sponsorship opportunities for your event.
+Knowing these details will help you create a list of prospective companies or products to reach out to regarding sponsorship opportunities for your event.

 Next, determine the goals and objectives of said prospective sponsors.
 Survey them before opening up conversations about sponsorship opportunities.
 Please, do not create a tiered sponsorship package and bulk mail it.
 Create custom proposals to send to each sponsor and focus on higher dollar amounts.
-This will take you some time but the overall ROI will be much greater.
-Make sure your sponsor’s interests align with yours otherwise the partnership won’t last.
+Your plan will take you some time, but the overall ROI will be much higher.
+Make sure your sponsor’s interests align with yours; otherwise, the partnership won’t last.

 Develop Your Theme & Event Format

 Determine the overall theme and format of your event by hosting brainstorm sessions with your core event stakeholders and committee members.
-This could affect your venue, sponsor, and menu decisions, so you could tackle this earlier in the planning process.
+Your ideas could affect your venue, sponsor, and menu decisions so that you could tackle this earlier in the planning process.

-Your overall theme and format will make it easier to create your marketing strategy.
+The evnets overall theme and format will make it easier to create your marketing strategy.
 Will this be a day-long event?
-Will it take place over an entire weekend or maybe the entire week?
+Will it take place over an entire weekend or maybe the whole week?

-This could be the best practices in the industry, emerging trends, areas of development, etc. Along with the event theme, it is also important to decide which format you would host your event.
+You could incorporate best practices in the industry, emerging trends, areas of development, etc. Along with the event theme, it is also essential to decide which format you would host your event.
 Is it going to be large seminars or fireside chats?
 Maybe a tradeshow?
-Determine the format, then move onto the theme.
+Determine the form, then move onto the theme.

 What will attendees see once they’re on-site?
-What kind of decor, what color patterns, what kind of furniture and props?
+What kind of decor, what color patterns, what type of furniture, and props?
 Will the colors consist of your company branding and logos?